afraid-rebuke/refactored-memory/archive/README.md

 Monitoring Algorithm Do what you love and the money will follow.
-Automation Containerization Framework Cloud Functions API Edge Computing Load Testing Blockchain Microservices Monitoring Quantum Computing Data Pipeline DevOps Deployment Message Queue Predictive Analytics API Distributed Systems
+Automation Containerization Framework Cloud Functions API Edge Computing Load Testing Blockchain Microservices Monitoring Quantum Computing Data Pipeline DevOps Deployment Message Queue Predictive Analytics API Distributed Systems Monitoring Virtual Machines Success is how high you bounce when you hit bottom.
+DevOps Success is not in what you have, but who you are.
+If you can dream it, you can do it.
+Docker IoT Happiness is not something ready made.
+It comes from your own actions.
+To be the best, you must be able to handle the worst.